Westland Wallace: Design and development

 In 1931, Westland produced the PV-6, a private-venture development of its successful Wapiti.
 This updated aircraft embodied a number of improvements including a lengthened fuselage, brakes and wheel spats on the undercarriage and a new engine.
 By this time both the appearance and performance differed considerably from the standard Wapiti, so the company designated it the "PV6 Wallace."
 Compared with the earlier Wapiti, the Wallace was 20 in longer, incorporated an improved undercarriage and was powered by a 655 hp Bristol Pegasus IV engine.
 The first batches of MK I Wallaces were conversions of Wapitis, a total of 68 powered by 570 bhp Pegasus IIM3 engines.

-Westland designed an improved version, the Mk II which was fitted with a more powerful engine and the then-novel idea of an enclosed canopy over both crew positions.
+Westland designed an improved version, the Mk II which was fitted with a more powerful engine and the novel idea of an enclosed canopy over both crew positions.
 This offered greater comfort for the crew and improved the rear gunner's aim by protecting him from the slipstream.
 Three Wallace Is (K4346-K4348) were later converted to Mk II standards, including fitting the closed canopy.